 If your drive doesn’t seem to connect to your computer but doesn’t have any apparent physical damage, there might be debris or foreign objects in the port itself.
 Try gently brushing a cotton q-tip or toothpick inside the mouth to brush it out.
 If that doesn’t work, either an interior component is broken or you have a technical error, such as corruption.

 Non-Physical damage to USB drive

 With a non-physical flash drive failure like file corruption, a repair service can reverse the controller to get the data.
-One example of data retrieval for a device that was unharmed but stopped working is to remove some of the capacitors after taking off the outer casing.
+The solution for data retrieval in a device that was unharmed but stopped working is to remove some of the capacitors after taking off the outer casing.
 A USB cable is connected so that the computer can attempt to read lost files.
-If you’re not the engineering type, you can also try flash drive data recovery software to do a scan of your drive before you spend the dollars to get it repaired elsewhere.
+If you’re not the engineering type or don’t want to send out your drive to a repair shop, you can also try flash drive data recovery software to do a scan of your drive before you spend the dollars to get it repaired elsewhere.

 There are also other methods to try and recover your files that don’t require software.
 First, you’ll need to check for logical (ie software) issues.

 How to scan for logical issues using Windows:

 - Click “My Computer” and then the Removable Disk icon

 - Right click the Removable Disk icon and open Properties

 - Check both “Automatically fix file system errors” and “Scan for and attempt recovery of bad sectors”